Last updated on 2026-03-12

 Career Options

-Graduates of the Bachelor of Industrial Design program can pursue various career paths in Canada, including:
+Graduates of the Bachelor of Industrial Design program can pursue a variety of career paths in Canada, including:

-- Industrial Designer: Create and develop concepts for manufactured products, focusing on usability and aesthetics.
+- Product Designer: Create and develop new products, focusing on usability and aesthetics to enhance user experience.

-- Transportation Designer: Specialize in designing vehicles, including cars and motorcycles, ensuring both functionality and style.
+- Transportation Designer: Specialize in designing the appearance and functionality of vehicles, including cars and motorcycles.

-- Design Consultant: Provide expert advice to companies on product design and development, leveraging industry knowledge.
+- Industrial Design Consultant: Provide expert advice to companies on product development and design strategies.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.